FrostDigital/flink-framework/packages/generic-auth-plugin/readme.md

 ### POST /user/password/reset/complete

-Completes a password reset by suppling the passwordRestToken recived from step 1, the code from the email sent to the user and the new password.
+Completes a password reset by supplying the passwordRestToken received from step 1, the code from the email sent to the user and the new password.

 #### Request data: